DavidLlanio/cj10_the_thick_wrappers/README.md

 # In Plain Pixel
-By: The Thick Wrappers
+Created by "The Thick Wrappers" (github: DavidLlanio, maxence-glt, standard-affect, Jaavv, Robin5605) for the Python Discord 2023 CodeJam

 ## In Brief
 In Plain Pixel is a Steganogrpahy application built completely with Python.
-Through this application, you are able to encrypt different types of inputs into an image of your choice, or decrypt an image created through this application by simply inputting your decrypted image.
+Through this application, you are able to encrypt a valid input method (see below) into an image of your choice, or decrypt an image created through this application by simply inputting your decrypted image.

 The following input types are supported for encryption:
 - Typed Text